 Fried Shrimp Po’ Boy ($12)

 Hesitant on the gumbo, their namesake, I went for the familiar, the shrimp po’ boy.
 I found the bread wasn’t flaky and airy, more chewy.
-The batter on the shrimp was quite heavy and standard, and even the shrimps could be fresher.
+The batter on the shrimp was quite heavy, and even the shrimps could be fresher.

 The hot sauce couldn’t salvage this.
-A generous portion but I’ll be hitting up the other food trucks.
+A generous portion but I’ll be hitting up the other food trucks first.